Luís Eduardo Magalhães: Vegetation

-The "Cerrado" landscape is characterized by extensive savanna formations crossed by gallery forests and stream valleys.
-Cerrado includes various types of vegetation.
-Humid fields and "buriti" palm paths are found where the water table is near the surface.
-Alpine pastures occur at higher altitudes and mesophytic forests on more fertile soils.
-The "cerrado" trees have characteristic twisted trunks covered by a thick bark, and leaves which are usually broad and rigid.

-Many herbaceous plants have extensive roots to store water and nutrients.
-The plant's thick bark and roots serve as adaptations for the periodic fires which sweep the cerrado landscape.
-The adaptations protect the plants from destruction and make them capable of sprouting again after the fire.

 Economy

 The economy of Luís Eduardo Magalhães is focused on agribusiness.
 The region is a major producer of cereals (soybeans and corn), coffee, cotton, as well as cattle raising.
 Irrigation, the level terrain, and the dry climate with well-defined dry and rainy seasons have made Luis Eduardo Magalhaes a leader in agriculture.
 Farmers and large agricultural companies from all over the world are purchasing large tracts of the region's fertile flat land.
-Individuals and companies from the USA, Canada, China, Argentina, India, United Kingdom, New Zealand, Netherlands, Germany and Ireland are making substantial investments in the region.
+Individuals and companies from the United States, Canada, China, Argentina, India, United Kingdom, New Zealand, Netherlands, Germany and Ireland are making substantial investments in the region.

 The GDP for the city was R$1,003,460,120 (2005).

 The per capita income for the city was R$22,669 (2005).

 Education

-Portuguese language is the official national language, and thus the primary language taught in schools.

-But English and Spanish are part of the official high school curriculum.
+The Portuguese language is the official national language, and thus the primary language taught in schools, but English and Spanish are part of the official high school curriculum.